mschmidty/noname/_posts/2016/2016-12-16-incremental-decay.md

 I commend Mr. Sykes in his rebuke of his own party.
 I do not, however, commend the fact that he will not and cannot see his own contribution to its current state.
 How can you call a left leaning chancellor a "lefty" or consistently tweet about "Anti-Christian Bigotry and Rank Political Posturing" without realizing that you are directly fueling what Sykes calls "binary tribal[ism]".

-We need to move away from the all too common: "The left did it and its bad" to the more meaningful "this idea is bad and this is why" approach.
-That does not mean that we can never attribute an idea to a party, it just means that we need to stop using political labels as a critique.
+We need to move away from the all too common: "The left (or right) did it and its bad" to the more meaningful "this idea is bad and this is why" approach.
+That does not mean that we can never attribute an idea to a party or group, it just means that we need to stop using political labels as a critique.
+This does not just apply to

-I find it horribly hypocritical that a man that has done so much to contribute to tribalism, is so irritated that it is occurring.
-I would have hoped that in his article he would at least mention that he is partially responsible for his parties current state.
-To be fair, he is not the only one who has been pushing this one sided - "Binary" - world.
-The left has [done it's fair share as well][paul k].
-But if you look through tweets from commentators on the left, it is much harder to find the divisiveness that you see on the right.
-There is no equivalent to Rush Limbaugh on the left.
-And the left is far less likely to be scammed by fake news.

-And quite frankly Donald Trump campaigned on so many of the ideas that have been supported by the Republican party for decades, he just has taken them to an extreme.
-The right has been fighting for tougher treatment "Islamic Terrorists", Trump recommends a ban on all Muslims entering the country.
-The right crows about immigrants ruining our country, Trump calls Mexicans rapists and drug dealers and promises to build a wall.
-The right calls the left criminal and Trump says he'll lock Hillary up!

-The sad thing is, I believe that we need the rights ideas now more than ever.
-Not the ones listed above, of course.
-But we really need someone in on the conversation that doesn't think continued increases in spending are good all of the time.
-These ideas however have been squashed by the continued weponization of party politics.
-And unfortunately, I think now, we have a right leaning weapon as president.
+A few months back I was on a bike ride with a friend.
+She exclaimed that she disliked religion because "religious people were against abortion".
+Even though this was said in private, it struck me.
+Religions are groups that are made up of people, they are not things themselves.
+The people that make up a religion have a wide variety of opinions about abortion.
+In grouping religious people and giving the group the opinion, you immediately attack a person twice.
+You attack them because of their supposed opinion and you attach the group that they are part of.
+You also are generalizing a group.
+In doing this you have created a situation where just calling yourself religious is bad because, in my friends mind, it implies that a person is against abortion.
+That may be the case for some, or even the majority, but it does not accurately describe the whole group.

+Similarly, Mr. Sykes attacks a the chancellor in his tweet above as a "lefty".
+He has gotten away from what really matters, the decision that the Chancellor has made.
+Instead, Mr. Sykes groups the chancellor, attributing the bad decision that she was making, to the group.
+Those that read the tweet think that the Chancellor is bad not because of the decision she has made but because she is a "Lefty".

+Donald Trump is also a masterful generalizer.
+His idea that we need to ban all Muslims from entering the country is a perfect example of binary tribalism.
+The statement implies that if you are not a Muslim, you are good and if you are a Muslim, you are bad.
+Obviously, this could not be further from the truth.
+Some Muslims do terrible things, yes, but so do some Christians, Buddhists and Atheists.
+The vast majority of the people in these groups are good people by almost anyones definition.
+But when you group a bad portion, or bad decision with the entire group you undoubtedly do a disservice to reality and further the consolidate people into tribes.

+It will be hard to stop our tendency to group but we must do it.
+It is ruining our political discourse with each other.